Key Takeaways

 Feeding a Nursing Dog

 Milk production is important when your dog is nearing her due date.
 As soon as she has delivered her puppies, your thoughts will turn to her ability to provide milk.
 Healthy puppies will demand milk until they are old enough to eat solid food.
-Your nursing dog’s puppies need her milk filled with vitamins, minerals, and nutrients.
-Young pups will demand milk from your dog for up to eight weeks, with bottle feeding puppies an option later in puppyhood.
+In turn, your nursing dog’s puppies need her milk filled with vitamins, minerals, and nutrients.
+Young pups will require milk from your dog for up to eight weeks, with bottle feeding puppies an option later in puppyhood.

-You should continue with your pregnant dog’s puppy food diet while she is lactating.
-Her puppies need a regular supply of nutrients and vitamins to help them remain healthy.
-The use of nutrient-dense puppy food supplies the vitamins and minerals your litter needs to develop.
+To make sure she gets the right nutrients for milk production, you should continue with your pregnant dog’s puppy food diet while she is lactating.
+The developing puppies will also get a regular supply of nutrients and vitamins from this nutrient-dense puppy food their mother eats.

 It is tempting to load up your pregnant and nursing dog with large food quantity during lactation.
-After giving birth, continue to provide smaller meals.
+However, I strongly suggest to continue to providing smaller meals long after she has given birth.
 Feeding her between three and five times per day will help her to remain healthy as her puppies get their milk.

-Dog owners faced with a litter of puppies can become obsessed with the amount of pet food they provide.
-A steady supply of water will keep your dog and her litter healthy.
-The mother’s milk production is dependent on the amount of water your pregnant and nursing dogs enjoy.
-Your nursing dog can become dehydrated when she is nursing and provide less milk for her litter.
+Finally, I have a few words to say about the importance of hydrating the mother dog.
+Dog owners faced with a litter of puppies can become obsessed with the amount of pet food they provide, but remember that a steady supply of water is equally needed to keep your dog and her litter healthy.
+The mother’s milk production is dependent on the amount of water she takes.
+If you do not provide enough, your nursing dog can become dehydrated when she is nursing and provide less milk for her litter.

 FAQs